ashyam-saras/data-latency-alerts/README.md

 # Data Latency Alerts

-A streamlined Airflow DAG that monitors data freshness by integrating with BigQuery Data Transfer Service and sends rich Slack notifications with CSV reports.
+A streamlined Airflow DAG that monitors data freshness by integrating with BigQuery Data Transfer Service and sends rich Slack notifications with XLSX reports in threaded conversations.

 ## 🏗️ Architecture Overview